November Offer** Get "The Beginner's Guide To Flying RC Airplanes" ebook for just $15 this month!

 Above: the Blade 450 is a fairly typical advanced (CP) electric rc helicopter.

 And here's the official promo video of this helicopter to demonstrate what such helis are capable of in the right hands...

-The purchase of an rc flight simulator such as the excellent Phoenix simulator is highly recommended as a serious training aid - it's an extra cost of course, but well worth it if you're even half-serious about the hobby.
+The purchase of an rc flight simulator such as the excellent RealFlight simulator is highly recommended as a serious training aid.
+It's an extra cost of course, but well worth it if you're even half-serious about the hobby.